-Momentum believes that its aims can only be achieved through an inclusive mass movement.
-In order to build the lasting network of support that builds that movement, Momentum collects data in order to inform you and activists like you about what you can do to help achieve our collective
+We believe that our aims can only be achieved through an inclusive mass movement.
+In order to build the lasting network of support that builds that movement, we collect data in order to inform you and activists like you about what you can do to help achieve our collective

 This policy applies to: